In the real world, people a couple of time-zones east or west of you will find that Orion is completely above or completely below their horizon.

 The flatniks argue that since you can’t get to the south pole, it doesn’t matter whether it even exists.
 To that I reply that first of all, you actually can get to the south pole.
 It’s not easy, but I personally know two people who have been there.
 Furthermore, it does matter, because even if you can’t see the south geographic pole with your own eyes, anybody in the southern hemisphere can see the south celestial pole, which lets us infer where the geographic pole must be.

-The key point here is that applying an azimuthal equidistant projection to the earth requires the same projection to be applied to the stars, if there is to be any hope of a consistent model of what’s overhead when we look at the stars.
+The key point here is that applying an azimuthal equidistant projection to the earth requires the same projection to be applied to the stars, if you want any hope of a consistent model of what’s overhead any given point.
 Even then, that hope is in vain.
-If the Gleason-like star map makes sense north of the equator, it cannot possibly make sense south of the equator.
+If the star map makes sense north of the equator, it cannot possibly make sense south of the equator.
 It is not consistent with the behavior seen in the video in figure 5.
 It is even more obviously ridiculous than the terrestrial map, because we have a better view of it.

 All the sight angles point to something very very far away, as they should.

 The rest of the diagram shows what the sight angles would be in the imaginary world described by the Gleason map.
 The only way we can even hope to make sense of the angles is to assume that they point to something rather nearby, only about 6370 km above the geographic north pole.
 (Not coincidentally that is the radius of the earth, Re.
-The distance from the pole to the equator, traveling along the surface of the earth, is π/2 Re, i.e. 10,000 km.)
+The distance from the pole to the equator is π/2 Re, i.e. 10,000 km.)

 The Gleason map is based on a so-called “equidistant” projection, which means its lines of latitude are equally spaced in terms of north/south distance along the ground.
 The problem is, this notion of latitude cannot be reconciled with the sight angles.
 Any flat-earth model will have the same type of problem.
 If the sight angles are right at one point they will be wrong almost everywhere else.
-If the world were flat, the errors would be super-easy to notice.
-There would be innumerable huge glitches in the matrix.
+The errors are super-easy to notice.

 At the simplest qualitative level: In the real world, anyone south of the equator will find that the north celestial pole is not visible, because it is below the northern horizon.
 The flat-earth model cannot accomodate this fact, because everyone north of the equator says the pole is above the horizon ... and in a flat world, it can’t be above the horizontal plane and below the horizontal plane at the same time.

-We now tell a similar story without reference to any map, without reference to the pole, and without reference to lines of latitude.
-Just pick a star that is high overhead your location.
-Then phone a friend who is 5000 km away in any direction ... or multiple friends who are 5000 km away in multiple directions.
-In the real world your star will be 45∘ above the horizon for them.
+We now tell a similar story without reference to any map.
+Pick a star that is high overhead your location.
+Then phone a friend who is 5000 km from your location in any direction ... or multiple friends who are 5000 km away in multiple directions.
+In the real world your star will be 45 ∘ above the horizon for them.
 Similarly, anybody who is 10,000 km from your location will find your star low on their horizon.

-In contrast, in any flat-earth model, your star would have to be above the horizon, i.e. above the horizontal plane, for everybody.
+In contrast, in any flat-earth model, your star will be above the horizon, i.e. above the horizontal plane, for everybody.
 That’s because the horizontal direction is the same for everybody.
 As previously mentioned, that’s what “flat” means.

 A flat-earth model cannot possibly explain why the direction reverses when you cross the equator.